Joseph Canteloube – Songs of the Auvergne

 The Vocalise alone would be enough to justify listening to the recording.
 It is not a mistake or an exaggeration to assert that it has in Moffo one of its best interpreters when you consider how many colours she is able to confer it, even if it seems that she is not doing anything to obtain the effect.
 Moffo tells an entire romantic story, complete with dreams, hopes and melancholy, thanks only to the modulation of the notes and to the abandonment to music.
 For its part, the discreet accompaniment realized by Stokowski is moving and the combination of the energies of singer and of conductor make the Vocalise almost unbearable to a sensitive soul.

-Back to the beginning of the recording, the Chants give Moffo the opportunity to disclose her refined attention to every aspect of interpretation, with charming results in the boundless melancholy of the Pastourelle, the verve of L’aîo de rotso and the joy of Malurous qu’o uno fenno.
+Back to the beginning of the recording, the Chants give Moffo the opportunity to disclose her refined attention to every aspect of interpretation.
+You can hear the boundless melancholy of the Pastourelle, the verve of L’aîo de rotso and the joy of Malurous qu’o uno fenno.
 Villa-Lobos’s Bachianas Brasileiras, on the other hand, offers the soprano the occasion to express more intense feelings and to add some decisive features to her performance with her strong dramatic temperament.

-The miraculous conduction of Stokowski add the final touch to the perfect chef d’œuvre that this album is, completing the songs with magical and evocative effects, as in the “abstractness” of the Vocalise and in the “concreteness” of other songs, being them nostalgic as Baîléro or witty as L’aîo de rotso.
+The miraculous conduction of Stokowski add the final touch to the perfect chef d’œuvre that this album is.
+He completes the songs with magical and evocative effects, as in the “abstractness” of the Vocalise and in the “concreteness” of other songs, being them nostalgic as Baîléro or witty as L’aîo de rotso.